jrmcauliffe00/mcp-databricks-server/README.md

 - "List all Delta Live Tables pipelines."
 - "Which DLT pipelines are available in my environment?"

+### 8. `list_clusters()`
+- "List all Databricks clusters."
+- "Show me every cluster in my workspace."
+- "What clusters are currently available?"

 ---

 Feel free to adapt these prompts to your needs or combine them for more complex workflows!